 Then there are the ambiguous pledges.
 The Johnson government has used tough rhetoric around backing heads on discipline.
 But there's little on detail of how it will do this.
-The number of exclusions is rising with travel, but there are still lots of questions about how this will translate into schools policy.
+The number of exclusions is rising with campaigners concerned about the impact on those pupils.

 A major review into exclusions found that the alternative provision sector needs improving.
-But there was little in the manifesto about
+But there was little in the manifesto about doing this.